ClusterXL Requirements and Compatibility

 • Broadcom NeXtreme on Member_A with Broadcom NeXtreme on Member_B

 Note - There is no requirement for throughput of Sync interfaceClosed An interface on a Cluster Member, whose Network Type was set as Sync or Cluster+Sync in SmartConsole in cluster object.
 This interface is monitored by cluster, and failure on this interface will cause cluster failover.
 This interface is used for State Synchronization between Cluster Members.
 The use of more than one Sync Interfaces for redundancy is not supported because the CPU load will increase significantly due to duplicate tasks performed by all configured Synchronization Networks.
-See sk92804.
 Synonyms: Secured Interface, Trusted Interface. to be identical to, or larger than throughput of traffic interfaces (although, to prevent a possible bottle neck, a good practice for throughput of Sync interface is to be at least identical to throughput of traffic interfaces).

 Software Requirements for Cluster Members